-According to EFSA, statistical analysis was applied to a total of 72 constituents (10 in forage and 62 in grain).
+According to EFSA, statistical analysis was applied to a total of 70 constituents (10 in forage and 60 in grain).

-• For maize DP910521 not treated with the intended herbicide, statistically significant differences with the conventional counterpart were found for 11 endpoints (four in forage and seven in grain).
+• For maize DP915635 not treated with the intended herbicides: statistically significant differences with the non-GM comparator were found for eight endpoints (all in grains).

-• For maize DP910521 treated with the intended herbicide, statistically significant differences with the conventional counterpart were found for 15 endpoints (three in forage and 12 in grain).
+• For maize DP915635 treated with the intended herbicides: statistically significant differences with the non-GM comparator were found for 11 endpoints (1 in forage and 10 in grains).
+Only one of these differences (crude protein in forage) was considered in further assessment (so-called equivalence category III).